-More than half of American households have at least one dog or cat and 16 percent own both, which means there are more than 60 million pet dogs and 75 million pet cats in this country!
+More than half of American households have at least one dog or cat, and 16% own both, which means there are more than 60 million pet dogs and 75 million pet cats in this country!
 And they’re well taken care of.

 As Karen Feld says in Sky magazine, “My pets are my kids.
 And I love them just as much as biological children.”
-Not only that: 39 percent give their pets “people” names like Max, Molly or Jake; nearly half let their pet sleep on the bed; and 20 percent include Fido and Fluffy in their wills.
+Not only that: 39% give their pets “people” names like Max, Molly, or Jake; nearly half let their pet sleep on the bed; and 20% include Fido and Fluffy in their wills.

 “Pets are enjoying more attention than ever,” says Dr. Dennis Feinberg, VP of the AAHA.
 “Our survey shows that pet owners are making their companion animals a priority, as they depend on them for companionship and affection.”

-Thus, our “love affair” with pets has fueled one of the country’s most profitable industries: According to the APPMA, sales of pet products is now at $31 billion, outpacing even the toys-for-people industry ($20.3 billion) and the candy industry ($24 billion).
+Thus, our “love affair” with pets has fueled one of the country’s most profitable industries: According to the APPMA, sales of pet products are now at $31 billion, outpacing even the toys-for-people industry ($20.3 billion), and the candy industry ($24 billion).

 And pets are moving to the top of an upscale food chain.
 “Not only are pet owners treating their pets like a child or family member, in some cases they’re treating them like royalty, indulging them in massages, and gourmet dinners from pet menus at some of the country’s finest hotels,” says Bob Vetere, COO of APPMA.

-Danzinger’s report comes to the same conclusion: in the increasing number of single households, empty nesters and dual-income couples with no children, pets take on the role of a substitute child.
-With these quickly changing demographics, people develop powerful relationships with them.
+Danzinger’s report comes to the same conclusion: in the increasing number of single households, empty nesters, and dual-income couples with no children, pets take on the role of a substitute child.
+With these quickly changing demographics, people develop effective relationships with them.

 Dear Fido, Dear Fluffy